 Vaughn, Liwen.
 (2001).
 Statistical methods for the information professional: A practically painless approach to understanding, using, and interpreting statistics.
 Medford, NJ: Information Today.

-None of these three books needs to be bought, and they will be on Reserve at PCL.
+None of these three books must be bought, and all three will be on reserve at PCL.

 Other tools